CarterPlenge/Basic-Chatbot-Setup/README.md

 ## Other Notes

  - Context_id will make it only pull on memories with the same context_id.
 If you don't want that, just don't use it.
 Everything will default to "general" and will have the same context_id, making it do nothing.
- - This is intended to run locally using NVIDIA's CUDA.
+ - This is set up to run locally using NVIDIA's CUDA.
 You might have to change it to use CPU.
 I don't know what you would have to do for an AMD GPU.
 I've never worked with one.
  - Since it's set up locally, if you want to run it remotely, you will have to make corresponding adjustments